Johns Hopkins UniversityEst. 1876

 Our strategies

-Cultivate a common experience through the First-Year Foundation.
+Cultivate a common experience through the First-Year Foundation and beyond.

-First-year students need support in the transition from high school to university.
-By offering first-year seminars and a foundational writing course in the first year, the Krieger School will support small-cohort learning communities in which students establish foundational critical thinking and writing skills as well as mentoring relationships with our faculty from their first year on campus.
-In turn, these skills and relationships help students as they become part of the intellectual community at Johns Hopkins.
-In addition, we are changing the structure of academic advising to facilitate the role of faculty as mentors while also ensuring consistency and increasing student satisfaction and engagement in the advising process.
+Crossing the threshold of Hopkins is a pivotal moment for our students.
+By requiring a tailored seminar and a foundational writing course in the first year, the Krieger School has created small-cohort learning communities in which students establish foundational critical thinking and writing skills as well as mentoring relationships with our faculty from their earliest days on campus.
+These skills and relationships help students join communities within their majors and in research experiences, growing into the overall intellectual community at Hopkins.

 Encourage cross-disciplinary exploration and experimentation.

-This new model preserves the depth and rigor of the major as central to the undergraduate intellectual experience in the Krieger School.
-At the same time, it aims to inculcate in our students the cross-disciplinary breadth and habits of mind essential to engage as rigorous, self-reflective, knowledgeable, creative citizens in a democratic society.
+The Krieger School has redesigned the foundation needed for our students to build expertise.
+We are decisively broadening our students’ education through a new curricular model based on six core Foundational Abilities: (1) Writing and Communication; (2) Science and Data; (3) Culture and Aesthetics; (4) Citizens and Society; (5) Ethics and Foundations; and (6) Projects and Methods.
+Our new model preserves the depth and rigor of the major as central to the undergraduate intellectual experience in the Krieger School.
+At the same time, it aims to inculcate the cross-disciplinary breadth and habits of mind essential to engage as rigorous, self-reflective, knowledgeable, creative citizens in a democratic society – habits of mind that will increasingly depend on a deep and agile AI literacy.

 Enrich learning through research and creative activity.

 A signature component of a Hopkins undergraduate education is the ability to engage in primary research.
 The Krieger School is committed to increasing opportunities for mentored research as well as student-initiated learning both inside and outside the traditional classroom.
-Undergraduate research may occur on campus in project labs in the natural sciences, research labs in the humanities and social sciences, experiential labs in the field, and in funded research opportunities through the office of Undergraduate Research, Scholarly, and Creative Activity.
-Such opportunities will increase with the development of the Hopkins Semester, which will provide opportunities for co-curricular, immersive learning in Baltimore, Washington, D.C., Los Angeles, and beyond.
+Undergraduate research occurs on campus in project labs in the natural sciences, research labs in the humanities and social sciences, experiential labs in the field across the globe, and in funded research opportunities supported by the Office of Undergraduate Education.
+Programs such as the Hopkins Semester and new opportunities emerging from the university’s Arts Initiative will also provide opportunities for co-curricular, immersive learning.

 Our accomplishments